oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### add/update network on cluster

-*   (open issue- should passthrough network be always required?).
-*   management, display and migration properties are not relevant for the sr-iov attachments.
+*   management, display and migration properties are not relevant for the sr-iov attachments (e.g if a migration network is attached to a regularly to nic1 and also exists in the sr-iov attachments of nic2.
+The migration will take place on nic1 and NOT on the vf on nic2).
+*   Same for the required property.
+It doesn't relevant for the sr-iov attachments and related just to the regular network attachments.

 ##### add/edit vNic

-*   <b>vnic profile/network is marked as passthrough</b>
+*   <b>vnic profile is marked as passthrough</b>
     -   it means that the vnic will bypass the software network virtualization and will be connected directly to the VF.
     -   just <b>virtio</b> vnic type will be supported .
-    -   the vnic profile/network represents set of properties that will be applied on the vf (open issue: what properties are supported ? vlan, MTU, QoS, custom properties).
+    -   the vnic profile/network represents set of properties that will be applied on the vf.
-    -   (open issue- should port mirroring be supported on passthrough vnic?).

 ##### hot plug nic